The Quantum Zeno Effect Immunizes the Avian Compass Against the Deleterious Effects of Exchange and Dipolar Interactions: Magnetic and Angular Sensitivity of the Avian Compass

 where $Y_{T,min}$ and $Y_{T,max}$ are the minimum and maximum values of the yield $Y_{T}(\phi)$ and $\Delta\phi=90^{\rm o}$ is the angular width of the full swing between $Y_{T,min}$ and $Y_{T,max}$.

-To make further progress towards the absolute magnetic and angular sensitivity of the avian compass, the smallest "measurable" change in the reaction yield $\delta Y_{T}$ must be known or estimated.
+To make further progress the value of $\delta Y_{T}$ must be known or estimated.
 Obviously $\delta Y_{T}$ depends on the particular realization of the biochemical mechanism transducing the radical-ion-pair reaction yield to a physiological signal.
 On rather general grounds it has been shown \cite{weaver} that $\delta Y_{T}$ is connected to $N_R$, the number of neuronal receptors sensitive to the radical-ion-pair reaction product molecules, by $(\delta Y_{T})^{2}=4/N_{R}$.
 We choose $N_{R}=1.6\times 10^{7}$, in order to set $\delta Y_{T}$ at the value $\delta Y_{T}=0.05\%$.
-The chosen value of $N_R$ and hence $\delta Y_{T}$ is realistic \cite{weaver} and has the consequence that it sets the magnetic precision at zero exchange coupling (shown in Fig. 1a) at the value of $\delta B\approx 0.01$ G, i.e. at 2\% of earth's field.
-This level of magnetic precision is understood \cite{ritz_ww} to be actually the case for several avian species.
-It is stressed, however, that the following considerations are qualitatively independent of the particular value of $\delta Y_{T}$, which just sets the absolute scale of the derived magnetic and angular precision.
-It is clearly seen in Fig. 1a that in the traditional regime (i) the magnetic precision plunges from $\delta B\approx 0.01$ G at $J=0$ to over 1 G at $J$=15 n G. Even at $J$=8 G the change of earth's field is barely measurable.
-On the contrary, in the quantum Zeno regime (ii) the magnetic precision drops only to $\delta B\approx 0.07$ G at $J$=15 G. Similarly, as shown in Fig. 1b, the angular precision in regime (i) drops dramatically with increasing $J$, with a complete loss of heading information for $J$=10 G or higher.
-In contrast, in the quantum Zeno regime the angular precision of about $\delta\phi=20^{\rm o}$ at the highest value of the exchange coupling is actually at the level of experimental observations \cite{headingErr} of the heading error of the avian compass.
-At the same time the heading error is practically unaffected by the presence or not of exchange and dipolar interactions, varying between $\delta\phi=3.5^{\rm o}$ and $\delta\phi=20.5^{\rm o}$ in the full span of the exchange coupling $J$.
+The chosen value of $N_R$ and hence $\delta Y_{T}$ is realistic \cite{weaver} and has the consequence that it sets the magnetic sensitivity at zero exchange coupling at the value of $\delta B\approx 0.01$ G, i.e. at 2\% of earth's field.
+This level of magnetic sensitivity is understood \cite{ww} to be actually realized in several avian species.
+It is stressed, however, that the following considerations are qualitatively independent of the particular value of $\delta Y_{T}$, which just sets the absolute scale of the derived magnetic and angular sensitivity.

+From plots like the ones in Figs. 2a and 2b, and for various values of the exchange coupling $J$, we obtain the sensitivities $\delta B$ and $\delta\phi$, according to \eqref{deltaB} and \eqref{deltaphi}, which are plotted in Figs. 3a and 3b, respectively.
+It is clearly seen in Figure 3a that in the traditional regime (i) the magnetic precision plunges to $\delta B=0.5$ G already at $J\approx$ 6 G.